MohammadBilalArif/truefactor/README.md

 3) TOTP.
 It adds timeness to prevent replay attacks.
 Truefactor supports both expire_at and timestamp based signatures (for offline codes).
 Might support counter-based timeness in the future, yet I believe everyone should sync their clock.

 4) Transparent 2FA and transaction verification.
 An application can ask Truefactor app to sign strings like "Send 1 BTC to 1Addr" or verify if "Your deposit address is 1Addr" is a valid response.
 Also known as <a href="https://en.wikipedia.org/wiki/Mutual_authentication">mutual authentication</a>.
 It helps against XSS and local man-in-the-browser attacks.
-You can also pair your laptop Truefactor with mobile one, and it will save you ifone of your devices gets compromised.
+You can also pair your laptop Truefactor with mobile one, and it will save you if one of your devices gets completely compromised.
+No one does it yet.
+Very few online banks do proper transaction verification.
+With truefactor it's 2 lines of code.

-## Make people use good master passwords
+## Make people use good master passwords?

-1) gradually make it complex, remind them to set a better password when they use truefactor app long enough, e.g. have at least 5 connected applications
+1) gradually make it complex, remind them to set a better password when they use truefactor app long enough, e.g. when they get 5 connected applications

 2) help them to create one?, e.g. "look around yourself", "what was your last dream" etc.

-## Interactions with truefactor app
+## Types of interactions with truefactor app

 1) window.open and postMessage